 When should I start brushing their teeth?

-As soon as a a baby or toddler has teeth, it’s recommended that we start to brush them with a soft brush twice a day to help prevent cavities and get into a good routine as they grow.
+As soon as a a baby or toddler has teeth, it’s recommended that we start to brush them with a soft brush or baby toothbrush twice a day to help prevent cavities and get tooth decay, and to get into a good routine as they grow.

 TIP: You really only need to use toothpaste that’s about the size of a grain of rice.